 And the more I look, the more I find survivors pulsing out that same message:

 I am healing.
 Overwhelmed with love, I want to help.

 The way I see it, we can either choose to entertain the negativity that occurs with grieving, or we can use the pain as a variety of tools to build up; to build others, society, ourselves.
-Negative occurrences are an undeniable part of life, but we don’t have to dwell on them.
-We feel them, instead, and we keep marching.
+Negative occurrences are an undeniable part of life, but we can can keep moving forward through them.
+We feel them, we hold space for our grief even as the landscape changes around us, and we keep marching.
 And when the pain is so great that you can’t march, you crawl along.
 If you can’t crawl, you just breathe.
 And when you can’t breathe, you love yourself by giving yourself time to be.